magento/devdocs/guides/v1.0/get-started/authentication/gs-authentication-oauth.md

    <li><a href="#oauth-error-codes">Oauth Error Codes</a></li>
 </ul>
 <h2 id="oauth-process">Integration registration</h2>
-<p>As an Integration developer, you must register your external application as an Integration with the Magento Instance.
+<p>As a merchant,, you must register your external application as an Integration with the Magento Instance.
 Integration can be registered in the Magento admin (System > Extensions > Integration) OR </p>
 <p>You can register Integration through Magento Connect.
 After successful registration, Magento Connect generates a configuration file.
 If you choose not to register the Integration through Magento Connect, you can manually create the configuration file and make it available to merchants.</p>
 <p>An Integration contains details like the endpoint that receives Oauth credentials and list of APIs to which access is requested.</p>